Lower bounds on Bourgain's constant for harmonic measure: Introduction

 \section{Introduction}

 An outstanding problem on the boundary behavior of harmonic functions in space is to identify the maximal \emph{minimal dimension} of a subset of the boundary of a domain through which Brownian motion first exits the domain almost surely \cite{bishop-review}.
 Adopting the parlance of geometric measure theory \cite{Falconer,measure-dim}, one would like to identify the largest possible \emph{(upper) Hausdorff dimension} $\overline{\dim}_H\,\omega$ of harmonic measure $\omega=\omega_\Omega$ across all connected, open sets $\Omega\subsetneq\RR^n$.
 For planar domains ($n=2$), the Hausdorff dimension of harmonic measure is at most $1$ \cite{Jones-Wolff} (also see \cite{oksendal81,kw-snowflake,carleson-cantor,Makarov,Wolff-sigma}) and this is sharp (e.g.~when $\Omega$ is a disk).
 For space domains ($n\geq 3$), the Hausdorff dimension of harmonic measure is at most $n-b_n$ for some undetermined value $0<b_n<1$ \cite{Bourgain,Wolff} (also see \cite{LVV}), which we call \emph{Bourgain's constant}.
 Determining the value of Bourgain's constant is related to understanding certain physical phenomenon (passivation, fouling, poisoning) \cite{filoche-passivation}.
-While a conjectural best value $1/(n-1)$ for $b_n$ has been proposed \cite{Bishop-questions}, there appears not to have been any progress in affirming or disproving this conjecture to date.
+While a conjectural best value $1/(n-1)$ for $b_n$ has been proposed \cite{Bishop-questions}, there appears to have been little progress in affirming or disproving this conjecture to date.
+A numerical experiment \cite{grebenkov-numerical-experiment} suggests that $b_3\leq 0.995$, but this bound has not been mathematically verified.